RAF Odiham in Hampshire is a front line support helicopter base working within the Joint Helicopter Command.

 The Station provides critical, rapid support for UK military operations throughout the world.

-Home of the UK Chinook Force, RAF Odiham operates three Chinook squadrons and one Army Air Corps (AAC) Lynx squadron.
+Home of the UK Chinook Force, RAF Odiham operates three Chinook squadrons.

-Group Captain Turner took command of RAF Odiham and the Chinook Force in September 2017.
-Before that he held the role of Assistant Director Commitments and Chief of Staff within the Joint Helicopter Command.
+Group Captain Knight took command of RAF Odiham and the Chinook Force in Aug 2019.
+Before that he held the role of Personal Staff Officer to the Chief of the Air Staff and has previously held commands with No 1 Group and Joint Helicopter Command.

 Military flying began on the site in 1926 for use by locally based Army Co-Operation Command Units supporting the British Army on exercise.
 In 1934 the site was chosen as the site for a permanent RAF flying station as part of the pre-war RAF Expansion Scheme and Station Headquarters was established on the 11th January 1937.